criblpacks/cribl-kubernetes/README.md

 * Flexible and customizeable filtering of all log types.
 * Built-in support for Cribl HTTP Source and Cribl Lake Destination for all logs.

-Note that this pack *requires* that all data be sent via Cribl Edge - see deployment section for details.
+Note that this pack *requires* that all data be sent via Cribl Edge to Cribl Cloud Stream - see deployment section for details.

 ---

 ## Deployment

-This pack supports logs collected via Cribl Edge and sent to Cribl Lake.
-Note that you *must* create the Cribl Lake Datasets yourself - see below for the pre-configured Dataset Names or create your own and update the Destinations.
+This pack supports logs collected via Cribl Edge and sent to Cribl Lake requiring a Cribl Cloud deployment.
+It is recommended that you create new lake datasets specific to Kubernetes events, metrics and logs before continuing however you are able to use the default datasets pre-configured with the pack.

 ### 1. Configure Cribl Edge